-2022 Benchmarking Peer Group Amerigo Resources Ltd. Dynacor Gold Mines Inc. Mandalay Resources Corporation Sierra Metals Inc. Anaconda Mining Inc. Excellon Resources Inc. Orvana Minerals Corp.
-Trevali Mining Corp.
-Avino Silver & Gold Mines Ltd. Galane Gold Ltd. Patagonia Gold Corp.
-Caledonia Mining Corporation Plc Imperial Metals Corp.
-Robex Resources Inc.
+2024 Benchmarking Peer Group Andean Precious Metals Soma Gold Mandalay Resources Corporation Sierra Metals Inc. Cerrado Gold Mako Mining Corp.
+Orvana Minerals Corp.
+Robex Resources Inc. Avino Silver & Gold Mines Ltd. Golconda Gold Ltd Serabi Gold PLC.

-The Peer Group was selected based on organizations having a similar size to the Corporation in terms of Market Cap, production levels, revenue and total assets.
+The peer group was selected based on organizations having a similar size to the Corporation in terms of market capitalization, production levels, revenue and total assets.
 In addition, the organizations were selected based on similar geographic locations to the Corporation.
-At the time of the peer group review, the Corporation's last twelve month's revenue was positioned around the 43rd percentile, total assets were positioned around the 46th percentile and market cap was positioned around the 18th percentile.

 The Compensation Committee also relies on the experience of its members as officers and directors of other publicly traded junior mining companies in assessing compensation levels.
-These other companies are identified under the heading "Disclosure of Corporate Governance Practices - Directorships" of this Information Circular.
+These other companies are identified under the heading "Corporate Governance - Directorships" of this Information Circular.
 The purpose of this process is to: